jeseco/fdf/README.md

 in our case, it will return false on 2 and go to 3.
 In mlx_int_new_image, when the program hits img->image = XCreateImage(xvar->display, xvar->visual, xvar->depth, format, 0, img->data,width,height,32,0);, there is an error because the next statement, if (!img->image) is true and frees the image.

 I got tired of looking for what is going on in a library that is probably, as stated in their own docs, poorly build.
-I gonna rebuild my one main to see. git commit =
+I gonna rebuild my one main to see.

+AFter rebuilding the main file, I builded the logiv for the rendering file.

+git commit = b3a0973cee753042541fe626bdaa4a117e3f1a51
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------

 2022-02-18: git commit = 617ebfd0438664a3a822c773202f5f8c4f316849